Prime Minister's Questions: Practice

-Absence of the Prime Minister or Leader of the Opposition
+Absence of the prime minister or leader of the opposition

-If the prime minister is away on official business when PMQs is scheduled, their role is usually filled by the deputy prime minister or first secretary of state.
+If the prime minister is away on official business when PMQs is scheduled, the role is usually filled by the deputy prime minister or First Secretary of State.
 If these offices are not occupied or the deputy prime minister is not available, the next most senior member of the Cabinet will receive questions (such as the first secretary of state or the deputy leader of the government party).
-In the absence of the Leader of the Opposition, the opposition questions will be usually led by the next highest-ranking member of the Shadow Cabinet.
-From 1992 to 2020, a convention was in place that if either the prime minister or the leader of the Opposition is absent, the other faction would nominate someone to stand, meaning that both sides were stood in for.
-This precedent was broken at Keir Starmer's first PMQs as leader of the Opposition, as Prime Minister Boris Johnson was hospitalised due to illness with COVID-19.
+In the absence of the leader of the opposition, the opposition questions will be usually led by the next highest-ranking member of the Shadow Cabinet.
+From 1992 to 2020, a convention was in place that if either the prime minister or the leader of the opposition is absent, the other faction would nominate someone to stand, meaning that both sides were stood in for.
+This precedent was broken at Keir Starmer's first PMQs as leader of the opposition, as Prime Minister Boris Johnson was hospitalised due to illness with COVID-19.
 Dominic Raab, as first secretary of state, stood in for Johnson.
 On 16 September 2020, a member of Starmer's household displayed COVID-19 symptoms, meaning he was self-isolating.
 As a result, Deputy Leader of the Labour Party and Shadow First Secretary of State Angela Rayner stood in for him putting questions to Johnson.
 Before 1992, the replacement would often question the prime minister or vice versa.
 For example, Roy Hattersley, the deputy leader of the Labour Party between 1983 and 1992, stood in for Neil Kinnock facing Margaret Thatcher on 38 occasions between February 1984 and July 1990.

 Boris Johnson also became the first prime minister to answer PMQs outside the chamber virtually after having been told to isolate after meeting with Lee Anderson who later tested positive for COVID-19.
 Keir Starmer became the first leader of the opposition to ask questions remotely a month later after a member of his office staff contracted COVID-19.

 During the Cameron–Clegg coalition, Nick Clegg answered 15 PMQs and William Hague twice, all opposite Harriet Harman.
-Harman had previously in her capacity as the Deputy Leader of the Labour Party and de facto Deputy Prime Minister, answered PMQs for Gordon Brown on 10 occasions between April 2008 and March 2010, all opposite William Hague.
-During the Second Cameron ministry, George Osborne answered three times, opposite Angela Eagle.
+Harman had previously in her capacity as the deputy leader of the Labour Party and de facto deputy prime minister, answered PMQs for Gordon Brown on 10 occasions between April 2008 and March 2010, all opposite William Hague.
+During the Second Cameron ministry, George Osborne answered three times, opposite Hilary Benn and Angela Eagle.
 In the Second May ministry, Damian Green replied twice, opposite Emily Thornberry, while David Lidington did so six times, opposite Thornberry and Rebecca Long-Bailey.
-On 2 October 2019, Diane Abbott became the first Black MP to stand for PMQs and ask the six main questions when she challenged the foreign secretary, Dominic Raab, in his capacity as first secretary of state.
+On 2 October 2019, Diane Abbott became the first black MP to stand for PMQs and ask the six main questions when she challenged the foreign secretary, Dominic Raab, in his capacity as first secretary of state.